taylormartin24/osTicket-Lab-wip/README.md

 <img width="1280" height="764" alt="installed osticket" src="https://github.com/user-attachments/assets/b471585b-d623-4071-b4a8-7c55047149fc" />

 ## Configuration of osTicket
+In this part of the lab, I had to set up the basic features of osTicket in order to gain hands-on experience with how a ticketing system is used.

 Created a Role with the name 'Supreme Admin' and gave it full permissions.
 <img width="1280" height="764" alt="Created a Role" src="https://github.com/user-attachments/assets/d2ab88b3-3b43-47e4-b2ff-51322d4bb40e" />